Generalized Gradient Descent is a Hypergraph Functor: Introduction

-In prior work, CRDCs have been used primarily to compose parameterized morphisms, i.e to build a learning model, all the while leveraging $\rev$ to ensure the parameters can be updated with respect to the generalized gradient of an objective.
-In this way the induced optimization problem of maximizing/minimizing the given objective with respect to the parameters has a compositional structure by virtue of the \emph{model} being compositional.
+In prior work, CRDCs have been used primarily to compose parameterized morphisms, i.e to build a learning model, all while leveraging $\rev$ to ensure the parameters can be updated with respect to the generalized gradient of an objective.
+In this way, the induced optimization problem of maximizing/minimizing the given objective with respect to the parameters has a compositional structure by virtue of the \emph{model} being compositional.
 We propose that in addition to compositional structure in the \emph{model}, compositional structure in the \emph{objective} is also of interest.
-In particular, in machine learning it is common for parameters to be optimized for more than one objective.
+In particular, it is common in machine learning for parameters to be optimized for more than one objective.
 Simple examples of compositional objectives are those arising from various regularization methods, for example $\ell_1$ or $\ell_2$ penalties \cite{bishop2006pattern}, wherein one term in the objective incentivizes ``good performance" on the given task while the other enforces some generically desirable property like sparseness.
-Other examples with more sophisticated composition patterns include parameter sharing methods wherein subsets of parameters may be optimized for one or more objective functions.
+Other examples with more sophisticated composition patterns include example- and feature-parallel distributed learning setups \cite{boyd_distributed_2010}, and parameter sharing methods wherein subsets of parameters may be optimized for one or more objective functions.
 Parameter sharing arises within the setting of multitask learning, which we will discuss in this paper.
 Figure \ref{fig:mtl} illustrates this example.
+Our goal in this paper is to formalize compositional objective structure and its exploitation via gradient descent in the general setting of CRDCs.

-To capture composition of objective functions that may have shared parameters, we turn to decorated spans \cite{fong2016algebra}.
+To capture composition of objective functions that may have shared parameters, we turn to decorated spans and hypergraph categories, which are useful for formalizing mathematical objects that compose in an undirected, networked fashion \cite{fong2016algebra}.
 Our approach closely follows that of \cite{hanks2024compositional}, where algebras of undirected wiring diagrams are used to compose objective functions with shared decision variables, and a variety of first-order methods including (sub)gradient descent and primal-dual methods are shown to be functorial in the standard Euclidean domain.
 This paper extends the results on gradient descent to the general setting of Cartesian reverse derivative categories and generalized optimization introduced in \cite{shiebler_generalized_2022}.
 Specifically, our contributions are as follows.